Lasslos/casiofxcg/README.md

 This is a collection of Add-Ins for the CASIO fx-CG 10/20/50 Calculator.

 ### Using these add-ins
 All of these projects have a .g3a file in them which is the latest version that I compiled.
+Download them, then connect your calculator to a computer with a miniUSB cable, and save them to the *root* directory (That means, do not place them into any folder).

 ### Getting started coding add-ins yourself